Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Fitbit’s Sense 2, Charge 6, and the Google Pixel Watch 2/3 up the ante with an EDA sensor and scan app that can detect electrodermal activity, which may indicate your body’s response to stress.
 It will also flag any instances of high stress that you can tag – and long-term use may reveal trends about stressful triggers.
 However, we do question how useful and user-friendly this is.

 Garmin’s stress tracking is available on every current smartwatch and tracker.
-It’s less intrusive is a simple stress score in any given moment and shows physiological stress across the day.
+It’s less intrusive, is a simple stress score in any given moment, and shows physiological stress across the day.
 However, the data isn’t meaningfully presented and becomes another score out of 100.
-We found the data rather meaningless.
+We found the data relatively meaningless.

-Fitbit has jumped ahead again with the Daily Readiness Score (Premium only), which melds workouts, daily activity, sleep, and heart rate data to tell you how rested you are and ready for another workout.
-And it will even take it further and suggest workouts suited to your physiological state.
+Fitbit has jumped ahead again with the Daily Readiness Score (Premium only), which melds workouts, daily activity, sleep, and heart rate data to tell you how rested you are and how ready you are for another workout.
+It will even go further and suggest workouts suited to your physiological state.

 Winner: Fitbit